Table of Contents

 Ultimately, website performance cannot be separated from search engine optimisation and it’s crucial that you factor that into the design stage from the offset.
 There is a lot to think about when it comes to optimising your website for search and the more you can get right at the build stage the easier it will be to optimise going forward.
 There is a lot of information on our blog on SEO but a good place to start when it comes to web design would be this article on website architecture.

 When it comes to measuring traffic you should use Google Analytics to help you measure these.
 Most ecommerce platforms like Shopify also have built-in analytics.
 If you’re hosting on WordPress the platform has a large library of plug-ins that can convert user behaviour on your site into actionable data, with minimal to no coding needed.

 Much has been said about audience targeting, but the point can’t be stressed enough.
-The Internet is a perpetually noisy and distracting world; and that’s where your site will be trying to compete.
-The more you can narrow down who your customers are, the better your chances at getting heard by the right people.
+The Internet is a perpetually noisy and distracting world, and that’s where your site will be trying to compete.
+The more you can narrow down who your customers are, the better your chances of getting heard by the right people.

 - The best place to start is by creating client profiles

 - Write a list of your key clients that you want to target over the next 2 – 3 years via the website or other marketing tools